mhvbyrne/FM/content_and_products/clinical_medicine/OSCE/examination/respiratory/respiratory_examination.md

 - Pulse - rate, rhythm - over 15 second period and multiply by four.
 Make sure to remember this for your summary!
   - Bounding - CO2 retention
   - Paradoxical - you can auscultate a heartbeat but cannot palpate the beat at the wrist - respiratory distress
-- Painful swelling of wrists - may indicate squamous cell carcinoma of lung
+- Painful swelling of wrists - may indicate squamous cell carcinoma of lung (HPOA)

 ### Arm
 - Blood pressure